gee-community/eetasks/docs/runGEEscripts.md

 ![ExportTableSuccessFail](https://raw.githubusercontent.com/gee-community/eetasks/main/docs/assets/print.png)

-> ⚠️ In windows, do not use the `.getInfo` methods directly.
-[Here's why](#caveat-for-windows-users).
-In linux, this shouldn't be an issue.
+> ⚠️ In windows or MacOS, do not use the `.getInfo` methods directly.
+[Here's why](#caveat-for-windows-and-macos-users).
+In Linux, this shouldn't be an issue.

 ### `Export`